Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT

-We considered studying the median value per scan of both power-optimized $DM$, denoted as $\overline{DM}_{power}$ and $S/N$-optimized $DM$, denoted as $\overline{DM}_{S/N}$ with the median value of activity phases ($\phase$) of this repeater covered at different observation epochs.
-The blue and red points of figure~\ref{fig:phase_DMpow_DMsnr} show the variation of $\overline{DM}_{power}$ and $\overline{DM}_{S/N}$ of the detected bursts with $\phase$ of $\FRB$.
-We find that for most of the cases the values of $\overline{DM}_{power}$ and $\overline{DM}_{S/N}$ are almost similar and only for a few cases do they have a very small difference.
-This is quite obvious as for most of the detected bursts presented in this paper we have single component profiles for which power-optimized $DM$ and $S/N$-optimized $DM$ are almost equal and they are widely differed for the multi-component profile and drifted pulse, which is merely present in the sample of $74$ detected bursts mentioned earlier.
-However, from now and onwards, we use power-optimized $DM$ as the measured $DM$ values of these $74$ bursts detected at Band-3 of uGMRT.
-The range of power-optimized $DM$ values of the detected bursts for each of the observation epochs is tabulated in table~\ref{tab:value_range}.
+We considered studying the median value per scan of both phase-optimized $DM$, denoted as $\overline{DM}_{phase}$ and $S/N$-optimized $DM$, denoted as $\overline{DM}_{S/N}$ with the median value of activity phases ($\phase$) of this repeater covered at different observation epochs.
+The blue and red points of Figure~\ref{fig:phase_DMpow_DMsnr} show the variation of $\overline{DM}_{phase}$ and $\overline{DM}_{S/N}$ of the detected bursts with $\phase$ of $\FRB$.
+We find that for most of the cases the values of $\overline{DM}_{phase}$ and $\overline{DM}_{S/N}$ are almost similar and only for a few cases do they have a very small difference.
+This is quite obvious as for most of the detected bursts presented in this paper we have single component profiles for which phase-optimized $DM$ and $S/N$-optimized $DM$ are almost equal and they are widely differed for the multi-component profile and drifted pulse, which is merely present in the sample of $74$ detected bursts mentioned earlier.
+However, from now and onwards, we use phase-optimized $DM$ as the measured $DM$ values of these $74$ bursts detected at Band-3 of uGMRT.
+The phase-optimized $DM$ values of the detected bursts for each of the observation epochs are tabulated in Tables~\ref{tab:burst_parameters_1} and \ref{tab:burst_parameters_2}.

 Combining all seven observing epochs, the $DM$ values of the 74 bursts from this repeater lie within the range of $341.24-356.71$ pc cm$^{-3}$.
 However, the $DM$ values reported from other observations (Table~\ref{tab:literature_P1}) lie within the range of $347.3–370.4$ pc cm$^{-3}$, which overlap with the $DM$ values from our observations, including the detection of a few bursts with lower $DM$ values.